CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Dynamic Value Bands
 `A dynamic value banding report is organized as a series of report row headers that defi ne a progressive set of varying-sized ranges of a target numeric fact`.
 For instance, a common value banding report in a bank has many rows with labels such as “Balance from 0 to $10,” “Balance from $10.01 to $25,” and so on. `This kind of report is dynamic because the specific row headers are defined at query time, not during the ETL processing`.
 The row definitions can be implemented in a small value banding dimension table that is joined via greater-than/less-than joins to the fact table, or the definitions can exist only in an SQL CASE statement.
 The value banding dimension approach is probably higher performing, especially in a columnar database, because the CASE statement approach involves an almost unconstrained relation scan of the fact table.

+### Text Comments Dimension
+`Rather  than treating freeform comments as textual metrics in a fact table, they should be stored outside the fact table in a separate comments dimension` (or as attributes in a dimension with one row per transaction if the comments’ cardinality matches the number of unique transactions) with a corresponding foreign key in the fact table.

 ## Integration via Conformed Dimensions
 Techniques to integrate data from diff erent business processes.